Do you already have an overseas plumbing, gasfitting or drainlaying qualification? Make sure you hold the correct qualification for New Zealand.

 Level 8, 70 The Terrace, P O Box 10655, Wellington 6143

-Skills Recognition is a process that will assess your overseas qualifications and/or experience, and if you meet the requirements, you will be issued a Recommendation for Registration which you use as part of your registration pathway with us.
+The Recognition New Zealand, Recommendation for Registration process will assess your overseas qualifications and/or experience, and if you meet the requirements, you will be issued a Recommendation for Registration which you use as part of your registration pathway with us.